One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 In addition to healthcare coverage, you also receive compensation when you are unable to work due to sickness or accident.

-IMSS does not cover certain pre-exising conditions such as liver disease, heart disease, kidney failure, and other chronic diseases.
+IMSS does not cover certain pre-existing conditions such as liver disease, heart disease, kidney failure, and other chronic diseases.
 You can visit the IMSS website for a full list of preexisting conditions.
+However, you might not be able to access this link unless you’re in Mexico or use a VPN service to change your IP address.

-It also does not cover maternity, dental, and preventative medications.
+IMSS does not cover dental, and preventative medications.

 After your application is approved, the IMSS will inform you which clinic you need to go to get medical care.
 You cannot choose a doctor and a clinic yourself.